hamidp30/online_store/README.md

 > Author's Name: HamidrezaEbrahimi

-Hello, this website is an online store programmed with Python, Django and JavaScript, which is completely different from my previous projects, we have explained the differences below.
+Hello, this website is an online store programmed with Python, Django and JavaScript.

 ## Summary of features and distinctions:
 1. Using Bootstrap 5 (different from other projects)